NitrousSL/api/README.md

     }
 }

-// export a new instance of our module class module.exports = new CashApp;
+// export a new instance of our module's class module.exports = new CashApp;
 ```